Bring Hummingbirds to You

 In the heat, a hummingbird may drink plain water.
 The hummingbird may dip down to drink while it bathes or stick its bill into a trickle of falling water.

-If you have a water in your garden, think about shallow, light flow or fine mist for the hummingbirds.
+If you have a water feature in your garden, think about shallow, light flow or fine mist for the hummingbirds.

 Feeders Attract Hummingbirds too